-Snowpipe (rapidly ingests streaming data), Database Replication (replicate your data across regions and cloud platforms), Materialized Views Mainteinance, Automatic Clustering and Search Optimization Service.
+Snowpipe (rapidly ingests streaming data), Database Replication (replicate your data across regions and cloud platforms), Materialized Views Maintenance, Automatic Clustering, and Search Optimization Service.
 Refer here to better understand billing for serverless features.

 They are used to pay for the consumption of resources on Snowflake.
 A Snowflake credit is a unit of measure, and it is consumed only when a customer is using compute resources.

-Cost of credit starts at $2 – it depends on your region, preferred cloud provider (Azure, AWS and Google Cloud Platform) & chosen Snowflake platform version (Standard, Enterprise, etc.).
+The cost of credit starts at $2 – it depends on your region, preferred cloud provider (Azure, AWS, and Google Cloud Platform) & chosen Snowflake platform version (Standard, Enterprise, etc.).

-Each of the mentioned data warehouse sizes have a compute credit designation.
+Each of the mentioned data warehouse sizes has a compute credit designation.
 As you go up in size, credits usage will vary.

 Example: Oftentimes, being an eXtra Small is more than enough

-We will take an example from an Eastern Europe market, where the majority of SMB and SME companies use Microsoft SQL Server for the data warehouse, because of affordability.
-Client has some 50+ dimensions, 10+ fact tables and couple of sources where the total fact volume is not above 200M.
+We will take an example from an East European market, where the majority of SMB and SME companies use Microsoft SQL Server for the data warehouse, because of affordability.
+The client has some 50+ dimensions, 10+ fact tables and a couple of sources where the total fact volume is not above 200M.